KitsunebiGames/km-engine/README.md

 Game assets are copyrighted to this project's maintainers and/or is licensed for use in this project (Kitsune Mahjong).
 * You are **not** allowed to redistribute the game assets without express permission from the creator(s) - unless the license for the asset allows you to do so.

+You will not be able to use this code without obtaining the game assets from an official distribution

 ## June the Fox
 ![June the Fox](/june.png)